CodeGyver/codegyver.github.io/_posts/2023-09-09-using-tmux-vim-and-make-for-microservice-development.md

 ## Conclusions

-Automating microservice development with tmux, vim, and make boosts efficiency.
-Tmux handles multiple terminal windows and panes, vim offers advanced text editing, and make automates build and run commands.
-This setup eliminates the need to recall specific runner code, particularly in multi-app environments like microservices.
+Using tmux, vim, and make for automating microservice development has improved my efficiency.
+Tmux manages multiple terminal windows, vim provides powerful text editing, and make automates build and run commands.
+This setup eliminates the need to remember specific runner code, especially in multi-app environments like microservices.